sm3777-max/final-project-fastapi/README.md

 Module 14: Full-Stack FastAPI Calculator

-This project is the culmination of the FastAPI Calculator series.
-It transforms the backend API into a full-stack web application with secure user authentication, a persistent PostgreSQL database, and a frontend dashboard for managing calculations.
+This project transforms the FastAPI Calculator into a complete full-stack application.
+It integrates secure user authentication, a persistent PostgreSQL database, and a frontend dashboard for managing calculations via BREAD (Browse, Read, Edit, Add, Delete) operations.

 🚀 Project Features

 Backend (FastAPI)

-User Authentication: Secure registration and login using JWT (JSON Web Tokens).
+User Authentication: Secure POST /users/register and /users/login endpoints using JWT (JSON Web Tokens).

-BREAD Operations: Full Browse, Read, Edit, Add, and Delete endpoints for calculation data.
+BREAD Operations: Full REST API to manage user-specific calculations.

-Database: PostgreSQL integration using SQLAlchemy with a One-to-Many relationship (Users -> Calculations).
+Database: PostgreSQL integration using SQLAlchemy with relational models (Users -> Calculations).

-Security: Password hashing using bcrypt (via passlib wrapper).
+Security: Password hashing using bcrypt (via passlib).

 Frontend (HTML/JS)

-Login & Register Pages: Client-side forms that consume the API and store JWTs.
+Auth Pages: Functional Registration and Login forms.

-Dashboard: A protected interface that lists user-specific calculations and allows adding/deleting records.
+Dashboard: A protected interface that lists calculations, allows adding new ones, and deleting history.

-Validation: Client-side checks for input formats and error handling for API failures.
+Dynamic UI: Uses Vanilla JavaScript fetch API to interact with the backend securely using Bearer tokens.

 CI/CD & Testing

-Automated Testing: Comprehensive suite including:

-Unit Tests: Logic and schema validation.

-API Integration Tests: Verifying backend endpoints using TestClient.

-E2E Tests: Browser automation using Playwright.
+Automated Testing: 15+ tests covering Unit logic, API integration, and E2E browser flows using Playwright.

-GitHub Actions: Automates testing and deployment to Docker Hub on every push.
+GitHub Actions: Automates testing and Docker Hub deployment on every push.

 🐳 How to Run with Docker

-The application is fully containerized.
-To run it:
+The application is containerized for easy deployment.

 Clone the repository: